Tuning performance in Azure SQL Database

-In this section, we look at some techniques that you can use to tune Azure SQL Database to gain the best performance for your application and run it at the lowest possible performance level.
+In this section, we look at some techniques that you can use to tune Azure SQL Database to gain the best performance for your application and run it at the lowest possible compute size.
 Some of these techniques match traditional SQL Server tuning best practices, but others are specific to Azure SQL Database.
 In some cases, you can examine the consumed resources for a database to find areas to further tune and extend traditional SQL Server techniques to work in Azure SQL Database.

 Identify performance issues using Azure portal